-(a) in connection with the making of any representations under subsection (5)(a), knowingly or recklessly furnishes information which is false in a material particular is guilty of an offence and

-- liable on summary conviction to a fine not exceeding level 5 on the standard scale or on conviction on indictment to a fine of ten thousand dollars; or - (b) fails, without reasonable cause to surrender a certificate of registry when required to do so under subsection (4) or (5), is guilty of an offence and liable on summary conviction to a fine not exceeding level 3 on the standard scale. - (1) Where a body corporate is guilty of an offence under this Law or any regulations made under it, and that offence is proved to have been committed with the consent or connivance of, or to be attributable to any neglect on the part of, a director, manager, secretary or other similar officer of the body corporate or a person who was purporting to act in any such capacity, he, as well as the body corporate is guilty of that offence and is liable to be proceeded against and punished accordingly.
+- (a) in connection with the making of any representations under subsection (5)(a), knowingly or recklessly furnishes information which is false in a material particular commits an offence and is liable on summary conviction to a fine not exceeding level 5 on the standard scale or on conviction on indictment to a fine of ten thousand dollars; or - (b) fails, without reasonable cause to surrender a certificate of registry when required to do so under subsection (4) or (5), commits an offence and is liable on summary conviction to a fine not exceeding level 3 on the standard scale. - 9.
+(1) Where a body corporate commits an offence under this Law or any regulations made under it, and that offence is proved to have been committed with the consent or connivance of, or to be attributable to any neglect on the part of, a director, manager, secretary or other similar officer of the body corporate or a person who was purporting to act in any such capacity, he, as well as the body corporate commit that offence and are liable to be proceeded against and punished accordingly.